veqryn/cidr-ip-trie/README.md

 or prefixed by a given IP/CIDR.

-This library provides the features above, along with many useful utility functions for operating on IP's and CIDR's, all while using mimimal memory (the IPv4 type uses 32 bits, same as an int, and the CIDR for IPv4 uses 64 bits, same as two ints, less than half what SubnetUtils uses).
+This library provides the features above, along with many useful utility functions for operating on IP's and CIDR's, all while using minimal memory (the IPv4 type uses 32 bits, same as an int, and the CIDR for IPv4 uses 64 bits, same as two ints, less than half what SubnetUtils uses).
 The CIDR Trie type provides lookups that range from 10-50x faster than using a TreeMap, and 100-500x faster than using sorted list (but at a cost of using around 20-30% more memory than a TreeMap).
 The